nashdev/jobs/README.md

     npm install
     ```
 4. Copy `.env.example` to `.env` and fill out the values.

+5. Ensure that your database is up and running.

+6. Run `./node_modules/.bin/knex migrate:latest` to migrate the tables needed for the project.

-5. Start the app
+7. Start the app

     ```
     npm run start
     ```

-6. Once you see `Express server listening on port 3000` in the console, you can View the running app at [http://localhost:3000](http://localhost:3000)
+8. Once you see `Express server listening on port 3000` in the console, you can View the running app at [http://localhost:3000](http://localhost:3000)

 ## Testing